sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/update_frequency.md

 # Repository update frequency

-Sourcegraph polls code hosts to keep repository contents up to date by default, effectively periodically running `git pull`.
-You can also configure Sourcegraph to use [repository webhooks](webhooks.md) instead, but this is generally not needed.
+By default, Sourcegraph polls code hosts to keep repository contents up to date, effectively running `git pull` periodically.
+You can also configure Sourcegraph to use [repository webhooks](webhooks.md), but this is usually not necessary.

 The frequency at which Sourcegraph polls the code host for updates is determined by a smart hueristic based on past commit frequency in the repository.
 For example, if a repositories last commit was 8 hours ago, then the next update will be scheduled 4 hours from now.
 If there are still no new commits, then the next update will be scheduled 6 hours from then.